Exercise & Electrolytes

 - Coconut water – highest source of electrolytes found in nature

 - Kale – provides heavy minerals necessary to nourish the muscles and alkaline elements neutralize lactic acid build-up

 - Celery – replaces sodium lost during perspiration

 - Cucumber – provides excellent fluid and fibre

 I try and add all of these to my daily smoothie to keep me energized not just for training but for all my daily activities.
 My favorite green smoothie is posted on the website, and I pulled out one of my favorite natural nutrition guides, the Sunfood Diet by David Wolfe for a few more recipes guaranteed to keep you replenished and full of energy!

-Spirulina is the highest protein food on the planet.
+Spirulina is the highest protein food on the planet, it comes as a powder and a little goes a long way.
 This is a superior replenishing drink for any athlete

 Rejuvenator – made with a juicer

 - 4-6 ribs of celery

 - 1-2 apples